Instructions for Preparing an RRF Proposal

 A. Introduction and Rationale

-Provide brief critical review of the pertinent literature, theoretical background, and justification for the proposed research, including its significance and potential impact.
+Provide a brief critical review of the pertinent literature, theoretical background, and justification for the proposed research, including its significance and potential impact.
 Describe any results already achieved, including publications.

 What is the project designed to accomplish?